 A locked-in retirement account (LIRA) is designed to hold pension funds that you have accumulated in a company pension (defined benefit or defined contribution) when you no longer work for the company and are not retired.
 Also known as a locked-in RRSP or LRSP, a LIRA is essentially a place to park your former company’s pension funds until you retire.

-When you have only worked for a company for a short period of time, accumulated pension may be minimal and can be paid out as cash when you leave.
+When you have only worked for a company for a short period of time, your accumulated pension may be minimal and can be paid out as cash when you leave.
 However, if your pension funds are “significant” and locked-in, the government wants to ensure that you keep the funds for its intended purpose, i.e. as retirement income.
 As such, you will only be allowed to transfer it into a LIRA where your funds continue to grow on a tax-deferred basis until withdrawal in retirement.

 Depending on the province, the retirement age at which you can start utilizing funds stashed away in your LIRA may vary.
 It is 55 years of age in most provinces and 50 years in Alberta.
 Before going further, let’s quickly compare LIRA to a conventional RRSP account.